White demographic decline: United Kingdom

 In 2013, Demos published research analyzing the 2011 United Kingdom census.
 The UK-based think tank detailed how "departing White British are replaced by immigration or by the natural growth of the minority population.
 Over time, the end result of this process is a spiral of White British demographic decline".

-Academic David Coleman has produced research which demonstrates that the cities of Leicester and Birmingham will join London in their majority minority status during the 2020s, with regards to the demographic decline of White people in Britain.
-Coleman, a University of Oxford demography professor since 1980, estimates that by 2056, the trend of a declining share of the white populace will result in the United Kingdom having an overall white minority.
+Demographer David Coleman has produced studies which predict that the cities of Leicester and Birmingham will join London in their majority minority status during the 2020s, with regard to the demographic decline of White people in Britain.
+Coleman estimates that by 2056 the trend of a declining share of the white populace will result in the United Kingdom having an overall white minority.

 North America

 Canada

-In 2018, scholars Eric Kaufmann and Matthew Goodwin wrote that the demographic process would result in White Canadians being in the minority by around 2050.
+In 2017, John Ibbitson, Canadian writer and columnist for The Globe and Mail, argued that as the population becomes more evenly split between white Canadians and visible minorities, it could lead to heightened political polarization and social challenges.
+He suggested that Canada will need to navigate these changes carefully to ensure social cohesion and address the concerns of a diverse population.

+Writing in 2019, journalist Margaret Wente has suggested that "nations upended by right-wing populism all have one thing in common.
+They are all facing white demographic decline.
+And that is the breeding ground for populist revolts."
+Wente argues that with significant projected decline of the white share of the population in Canada, the country will have to address reactionary populist politics.

+Right-wing populist parties, such as the People's Party of Canada (PPC), have particularly benefited from the increase in anti-immigrant sentiment, with the PPC gaining nearly 800,000 votes in the 2021 Canadian federal election.

 United States

-While under 18 non-Hispanic White Americans in the US. are already a minority as of 2020, it is projected that non-Hispanic Whites overall will become a minority within the US by 2045.
+While non-Hispanic White Americans under 18 in the U.S. are already a minority as of 2020, it is projected that non-Hispanic Whites overall will become a minority within the US by 2045.